Karzok

-Karzok or Korzok (at an altitude of 14,995 ft or 4,570 m to 15,075 ft or 4,595 m above sea level), on the northwestern shores of the Tso Moriri lake, is a village in the Rupshu region and block of the Leh district in Ladakh, India.
+Karzok or Korzok (at an altitude of 14,995 ft or 4,570 m to 15,075 ft or 4,595 m above sea level), on the northwestern shores of the Tso Moriri lake, is a village in the Rupshu region and a block of the Changthang district in Ladakh, India.

-Featuring among the highest permanent settlement of the world, it is located 60 km southwest of Nyoma, 40 km south of Puga separated by Salt Valley, and 80-100 km northwest of Chumur.
+Karzok is among the highest permanent settlements in the world.
+It is located 60 km southwest of Nyoma, 40 km south of Puga separated by Salt Valley, and 80-100 km northwest of Chumur.
 The Korzok Monastery, of Drukpa Tibetan Buddhist lineage, is located here.

 History

 Karzok was on the Central Asian trade route until 1947 and was the headquarters of the Rupshu Valley.
 One of the kings, Rupshu Goba, who lived there with his family, built nine permanent houses there.

 The village has several houses, and the nomadic population who establish their tents (made of yak hair or skin) in summer, add to the agricultural operations in the region.
 The tents are provided with vents at the top to let out the smoke.
 Pashmina is the valuable product that the Changmas trade along with the salt that they extract from large salt fields in the area, such as the springs at Puga.
 They barter these two products for food grains and other necessities.
 In recent years, building activity is on the rise with the nomadic tribes changing their lifestyle.